TCM21-SIBD03/reportSIBD/README.md

-# My work assignment Title
+# MODERNIZAÇÃO DO SUPERMERCADO LOCAL

 Repository to host the project developed for 'some class', a fisrt year subject at SOMESCHOOL.
 Developed by Group ALPHA : [@MarcoOliveira](https://github.com/marcoamarooliveira), [add others].